 How Do I Know if I Qualify for SSI or SSDI Oklahoma Disability Benefits?

-With the personalized attention our small Tulsa law firm can offer, our attorneys provide free consultations and legal advice to anyone needing to explore their eligibility under Social Security disability law.
+With the personalized attention our small Tulsa law firm can offer, our attorneys provide free evaluations of your case and legal advice to anyone needing to explore their eligibility under Social Security Disability law.
 In addition, we can work with you determine if you should also get back pay for benefits.
-Call today or fill out an online case review form if you have any questions.